keithalewis/math/opm.md

 ...at this point it is only a matter of how far away the quant will land after getting booted off the trading floor.
+Polemic ???
+It is high time for academics to stop spouting mathematically correct, but totally useless statements.
+Not only have I seen similar in person on trading floors, I am also guilty of this[^2]!

+[^2]: Second knock in barrier option. !!!

 Quants turn mathematical models into software used for trading.
 If a model is deployed without ensuring it is arbitrage-free then savvy buy-side